4 tax-saving schemes directors need to know

 £8,840 is the maximum payment possible without paying Income Tax, Employer or Employee National Insurance Contributions.
 An added benefit is that whilst no National Insurance payment is made, you will still get a National Insurance 'credit' which means that the year counts as a qualifying year for the state pension.

 If your company owes you money, you can charge interest (at a rate in line with commercial unsecured loans).
 For any year that the company can’t pay the interest, you can accrue it but it’s only tax deductible for your company when it’s actually paid.

-Personal Allowance: If you have not used up the full £12,500 tax-free Personal Tax Allowance, the company can pay you interest on your loan without you incurring income tax - so long as the payment plus all other income is under the Personal Allowance.
+Personal Allowance: If you have not used up the full £12,570 tax-free Personal Tax Allowance, the company can pay you interest on your Director’s loan without you incurring income tax - so long as the payment plus all other income is under the Personal Allowance.

 Personal Savings Allowance: If you are a basic or higher rate tax paper you can use the Personal Savings Allowance to receive tax-free interest payments - up to £1,000 for basic rate or £500 for higher-rate tax-payers.

-Your company has to deduct basic rate tax from the gross interest payment and pay that to HMRC by the deadline.
-However, you can claim this back via the self-assessment return, or via R40;
+There are some downsides, the main one being that Form CT61 needs to be completed to inform HMRC and your company has to deduct basic rate tax from the gross interest payment and pay that to HMRC by the deadline.
+You can claim this back via the self-assessment return, or via R40.

 The company doesn’t pay tax on the Dividend payment itself, but the shareholders have to declare it on their Self Assessment returns.
-Any Dividends above the £2,000 tax-free Dividend Allowance will be tax as follows:
+There is no personal tax to pay on Dividend payments under £2000.
+Dividends above the £2,000 tax-free Dividend Allowance are taxed as follows:

 7% Basic Rate tax-payers (income up to £37,500)